csun-ece/counter-lab/instruction/README.md

-# Getting started with Vivado
+# Clock and Sequential logic
 **California State University, Northridge**
 **Department of Electrical and Computer Engineering**